 Casting further is not everything

-Many fishermen try to cast a mile with every cast.
-They lineup the horizon, start running then powerfully heave their rod forward.
+With every cast, many fishermen try to cast a mile.
+They line up the horizon, start running then powerfully heave their rod forward.
 Meanwhile, the trout are busy cruising the shoreline.

 For every long cast I make, I will make a dozen short ones.